Key Takeaways

 Behavioral Differences: Bumblebee vs Carpenter Bee

-- Known for boring holes into untreated wood to build their nests, which can cause structural damage.
+- They are known for boring holes into untreated wood to build their nests, which can cause structural damage.

 - Often seen hovering near wooden structures like decks, fences, or eaves.

-- Social insects that live in colonies with a queen and worker bees.
+- Social insects that live in colonies with queen and worker bees.

 - Nest in the ground, often using abandoned rodent burrows or grassy areas.